-The NES Refreshed Strategic Framework for 2014-19 focuses on a "quality education for a healthier Scotland" delivering an "education that enables excellence in health and care for the people of Scotland."
+The NES Strategy for 2019-24 focuses on a "skilled and sustainable workforce for a healthier Scotland" and having the right numbers of skilled, trained and supported staff, in the right place, at the right time, and in the right roles, providing high quality health and care services which address health inequalities and encourage and support people to take more responsibility for their own health and well-being.
 This Procurement Strategy is designed to provide a framework within which Procurement contributes to the delivery of these objectives.

-NES continues to work closely with NHS Scotland National Procurement (NP) around the development, appointment and compliance with national contracts 'initiatives aligned to 'the Procurement Journey'.
-Part of this collaborative work with NP involves complying with the main attributes of the McClelland report and ensuring that collaborative best practice is shared across National Health boards and the wider public sector.
+NES continues to work closely with the wider NHS Scotland and NHS National Procurement (NP) around the development, appointment and compliance with national contracts initiatives aligned to 'the Procurement Journey' ensuring that collaborative best practice is shared across National Health boards and the wider public sector.

-This Procurement Strategy recognises the requirements of the Scottish Government, The Public Procurement Reform Board, NHS National Procurement, EU Law and NES itself.
+This Procurement Strategy recognises the requirements of the Scottish Government, The Public Procurement Reform Board, NHS National Procurement, UK Procurement Law (post Brexit), and critically the changing demands of NES itself.